 With natural stone and laminates or even wood, you must choose an edging style.
 This is the exposed part in the front of your countertop and can add a lot of character in your kitchen or bathroom if used properly.

 Cost: $10-$60 per sq ft.

-whether it is in quartz or granite you can melt your countertop up your wall into a backsplash piece.
+Whether it is in quartz or granite, you can bring your countertop up your wall into a backsplash piece.

 The general rule is 4" but if you prefer, you could do 6" or even the entire space from your counter to the bottom of your upper cabinets.

 You only need to consider the extra inches you will need for this to make sure you purchase enough slabs to complete the job.